beemarsh/cpp_dsa/Bit Manipulation/README.md

 **Interestingly!!
 The bitwise OR of two numbers is just the sum of those two numbers if there is no carry involved, otherwise, you just add their bitwise AND.**

 Let’s say, we have a=5(101) and b=2(010), since there is no carry involved, their sum is just a|b.

+Now, if we change ‘a’ to 6 which is 110 in binary, their sum would change to a|b + a&b since there is a carry involved.